dkarunat123/CCHS-Population-Health-Analysis/README.md

 05_build_data_mart.R
 ```

-The resulting data mart was then used as the analytical source for SQLite, Power BI, and Tableau.
+The resulting data mart was then used as the analytical source for Tableau, SQLite, and Power BI.

 The raw CCHS data are not included in the repository because of their size.
 The `data/raw/` directory is excluded through `.gitignore`.